-9. Use of Block Grant Funding Authority for Development, Redevelopment, and Modernization
+9. Step Up to Market Financing Program - Use of Block Grant Funding Authority for Development, Redevelopment, and Modernization

 The HACP will expand its use of the Block Grant authority authorized in the MTW Agreement to leverage debt to fund public housing redevelopment and modernization and affordable housing development and preservation.
 The goal is to address additional distressed properties in the HACP's housing stock prior to the end of the current MTW agreement expiring in 2028 and increase the variety and quality of available affordable housing in the City of Pittsburgh.
-Specifically, the HACP will identify properties for participation in the Step Up To Market Program and will utilize one or more strategies, subject to any required HUD approvals, to achieve its development and redevelopment goals.
+Specifically, the HACP will identify properties for participation in the Step Up To Market Program and subsequent other local, non-traditional development, redevelopment, and modernization strategies to include, Gap Financing and Project-Based Vouchers.
+The HACP will utilize one or more of the referenced strategies, subject to any required HUD approvals, to achieve its development, modernization and redevelopment goals.
 This broad list of authorities, including but not limited to, the following, have been generally approved but must be specifically identified for each planned project in future submissions:

 - i.
 Project basing HACP units without competitive process. - ii.
 Determining a percentage of units that may be project-based at a development up to 100% of units and permitting the initiation of site work prior to execution of the Agreement to Enter Into a Housing Assistance Payments contract (AHAP). - iii.
 Project basing units at levels not to exceed 150% of the FMR as needed to ensure viability of identified redevelopment projects.
 Actual subsidy levels will be determined on a property-by-property basis and will be subject to a rent reasonableness evaluation for the selected site, and a subsidy layering review by HUD.
 When units are HACP-owned, the rent reasonableness evaluation will be conducted by an independent third party. - iv.
-Extending Eeligibility for project-based units to families with incomes up to 80% of AMI. - v.
+Extending eligibility for project-based units to families with incomes up to 80% of AMI. - v.
 Establishing criteria for expending funds for physical improvements on PBV units that differ from the requirements currently mandated in the 1937 Act and implementing regulations.
 Any such alternate criteria will be included in an MTW Plan or Amendment submission for approval prior to implementation. - vi.
 Establishing income targeting goals for the project-based voucher program, and/or for specific project-based voucher developments, that have a goal of promoting a broad range of incomes in project based developments. - vii.
 Other actions as determined to be necessary to fund development and/or modernization subject to any required HUD approvals, including, but not limited to, combining financial investments permitted under Section 9 of the Act with PBV Assistance permitted under Section 8 of the act, as identified in this section.
 The HACP will follow HUD protocol and submit mixed- finance development proposals to HUD for review and approval. - viii.
 Acquisition of property without prior HUD approval as needed to take advantage of opportunities as they arise, with specific focus on parcels needed for site assembly for redevelopment and development projects.
 The HACP will ensure that all HUD site acquisition requirements are met.